-F4 1.9 A printable registration certificate is auto generated and saved in the User's Account.
+REQUIREMENT REFERENCE E MAC REGISTRY FUNCTIONAL REQUIREMENTS RELATIVE IMPORTANCE REGULATION F4 1.9 A printable registration certificate is auto generated and saved in the User's Account.
 The certificate bears the date and time of registration in the Registrar's jurisdiction as well as the User's location.
 A copy of the registration certificate is also sent electronically to the entity that provided consent to the registration.
 The User can print and/or send the registration certificate to themselves or other third parties.
-TR 49,50,51,52,53,54,77 Must have Mandatory 6.2-6.5 F4 1.10 A User can self-generate a report listing all their active/pending/discharged/amended registrations by selecting required data fields from a reporting menu.
-Important nment, Subrogation, Amendment or Notice of Sale international interest F4 2.1 A User can assign their existing interest over one or more assets to another User.
+TR 49,50,51,52,53,54,77 Mandatory 6.2-6.5 F4 1.10 Important Assig nment, Subrogation, Amendment or Notice of Sale of an in ternational interest F4 2.1 A User can assign their existing interest over one or more assets to another User.
 Users can also make amendments to certain fields in one or more of their existing active registrations.
 Users may also sell their interest and record a notice of sale.
 The Business Rules will define which fields can be amended and whether the amendment of any field requires the consent of the debtor or whether a fee is payable.
-Must have Mandatory 5.3, 5.4, 5.9, 5.10 5.11, 5.14 F4 2.2 TR 45,46,93,94 A User can make bulk assignments, bulk sales or bulk amendments to all or a subset of their active registrations, including subordinating the rights/interests under those registrations to another registered User subject to Business Rules.
+Mandatory 5.3, 5.4, 5.9, 5.10, 5.11, 5.14 TR 45,46,93,94 F4 2.2 A User can make bulk assignments, bulk sales or bulk amendments to all or a subset of their active registrations, including subordinating the rights/interests under those registrations to another registered User subject to Business Rules.
 TR 47 Important 5.5, 5.6 F4 2.3 The User can commence and save an incomplete amendment and return to it at a later point in time to edit and/or complete it.
-Such 'work in progress' activities areis to be accessible to the User from a function that is attached to their User Account.
+Such 'work in progress' activities is to be accessible to the User from a function that is attached to their User Account.
 TR 95 Important 5.17 F4 2.4 An amendment or assignment fee may be payable based on the Business Rules, and the User will not be able to submit the amendment request unless the fee has been paid, and where required, the owner or other party's consent has been received.
-TR 74,93 Must have Mandatory 14.1
+TR 74,93 Mandatory 14.1